TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-vmware-deployment-issues.md

 ## **Recommended steps**

-## Issues with the prerequisites check on appliance
+## Issues with the prerequisites check on appliance:

 ### **I am getting an error in the Internet prerequisite check on the appliance.**

 The appliance should have Internet connectivity (either directly or via a proxy).
 Ensure you are able to connect to the URLs listed [here](https://aka.ms/migrate/selfhelp/appliancevmware/urls).
 If whitelisting is required, please ensure you whitelist all the URLs.

-## Issues in registering the appliance with Azure Migrate
+## Issues in registering the appliance with Azure Migrate:

 ### **I am unable to register the appliance to Azure Migrate due to insufficient permissions on the subscription.**